lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2022-10-30-devops-is-not-an-engineer.md

 or better yet, enable developers to do operations.
 For the latter to work,
 operational workflows need to be simplified.
-Otherwise teams may end up reinventing workflows or get bogged down by the responsibilities of two expansive domains.
+Otherwise, teams may end up reinventing workflows or get bogged down by the responsibilities of two expansive domains.

 Having a platform team that enables developers